gth-ai/awesome-cs-tools/README.md

 # Awesome CS Tools

-Welcome to the Awesome CS Tools repository!
+Welcome to the Awesome Computer Science Tools repository!
 This is a curated list of diverse tools and resources in computer science, covering areas such as Artificial Intelligence, Research, and Security.
 Each section includes open-source tools, free courses, and learning resources.

 ## Table of Contents